ZimmermanGroup/py-conformational-sampling/README.md

 * Example output can be found in the examples/dppe_output directory.
 XYZ output files contain the conformer ensemble after each stage of optimization.

-### Intermediate example
+### Alonso's ligand

 * Example is in the alonso_ligand directory.
-Execution is similar to basic example.
+Execution is similar to DPPE example.

 ```
 cd examples/alonso_ligand